-More apropos to coziness, we’ll skip the high-brow scene and opt for the small plates offered with cocktails in the Living Room lounge.
+More apropos of coziness, we’ll skip the high-brow scene and opt for the small plates offered with cocktails in the Living Room lounge.

-Open space comfy with a fireplace, the best way to top of a day on the slopes is with craft cocktails, and hot chocolates flavored with salted butterscotch and smoked cinnamon.
+Open space comfy with a fireplace, the best way to top off a day on the slopes is with craft cocktails and hot chocolates flavored with salted butterscotch and smoked cinnamon.

-If you’re looking for a little more cowboy in your cocktail, step into the J-Bar, definitely more of the old west vibe.
+If you’re looking for a little more cowboy in your cocktail, step into the J-Bar, which is definitely more of the old-west vibe.

 Cowboys used to ride right into the bar on their horses, which may or may not have been somewhat rude for the day.
 We’re not up to speed on our cowboy etiquette.

 When Prohibition struck in 1920 the bar became a soda fountain, cleverly inventing the “Aspen Crud,” a bourbon-based drink disguised as a milkshake.
-Where’s there’s a will, there’s gonna be a way!
+Where there’s a will, there’s gonna be a way!

 Being the only luxury ski resort located in Snowmass Village, it’s right in the heart of Aspen skiing.
 Snowmass is the largest of the four Aspen/Snowmass mountains, with over 3,000 acres of terrain.
 Suffice to say, Viceroy sure knows how to pick a good spot.

-In fact, the location in itself is an amenity with their popular ski in/ski out privileges.
+In fact, the location in itself is an amenity with its popular ski-in/ski-out privileges.
 This means you’re actually skiing to and from the slopes directly from the hotel.

-Through the vision of interior designer Anna Lambiotte, Viceroy Snowmass has recently renovated 168 guestrooms while at the same time expanding their bar and culinary scene.
+Through the vision of interior designer Anna Lambiotte, Viceroy Snowmass has recently renovated 168 guestrooms while at the same time expanding its bar and culinary scene.

 They’ve also added 2 new soaking tubs on the pool deck to ease those weary muscles after a day of conquering mountains.